learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 2. Based on the number visit each one by its number in the series (Latin: _ex numero_, the source of "enumerate") or "enumerate" the collection
 3. Do some "work" or "test" the elements or pairs in the collection
-4. THEN
+4. THEN:
-  1. Accumulate those elements after work was applied into a new collection
+  1. Accumulate those elements-after-work-was-applied into a new collection
   2. _OR_, determine some special value like: maximum, minimum, `true` if all values were truthy, `true` if any value was truthy, `true` if no values were truthy, etc.

-This template applies **to all Enumerable methods** therefore we call it the "Character of Enumerable Methods."
-This isn't a term you'll hear programmers use day-to-day, but all of them know that all Enumerables follow this template.
+This template applies **to all Enumerable methods**.
+We call it the "Character of Enumerable Methods."
+This isn't a term you'll hear programmers use day-to-day, but all of them know that all Enumerables follow this template and have this "character."

 > **LOOKING AHEAD**: In fact, as you become more experienced with creating new
 > things in Ruby (`StudentRoster`s or `PayrollWeek`s) you'll learn to make it